pcheng17/PIC10B/index.md

 I will be using this page to post all of my code from discussion so that no one needs to go through the extra authentication step just to log into CCLE.

+#### Week 5, Tuesday (5/1)
+<a href="Code/BaseDerived.cpp" download>BaseDerived.cpp</a>
+We went through an overview of inheritance, polymorphism, and the importance of the `virtual` keyword.
+The code that I've attached is an example of why `virtual` is important, and why we must include a destructor in the base class.
+Remember, the moment we design classes that use inheritance, we immediately allow polymophism to be used.
+This means that we need to think about destructors and virtual functions.

 #### Week 4, Tuesday (4/24)
 <a href="Code/Integer.h" download>Integer.h</a>, <a href="Code/Integer.cpp" download>Integer.cpp</a>, <a href="Code/DisWeek4_1.cpp" download>DisWeek4_1.cpp</a><br>
 We spent the entire discussion talking about operator overloads, using an Integer class as an example for their implementation.
 The declarations for the class and non-member functions are in the header file, while all of the definitions can be found in the associated cpp file.
 Then, a short `int main()` is included in DisWeek4_1.cpp to demonstrate that the operators do work.
 I included an overload for `operator<<` so I could output the results to verify everything works.
 We'll talk about that on Thursday.
 Here are the take-away points from today's discussion: